 The impact can be huge.
 IBM needs to continuously upskill a huge workforce and could get to only about 5,000 employees per year through traditional learning.
-With ETU simulations on leadership, communication, and emotional intelligence, the learner target by the end of this year is 15,000 with a long-term goal of 100,000 learners per year.
+With ETU simulations on leadership, communication, and emotional intelligence, the learner target is now 100,000 learners per year.
 With reduced seat time compared to traditional learning, IBM could realize up to $16 million in savings by the time it reaches the 100,000 learner level.

 It’s important to note the simplicity and efficiency of ETU’s Simulation Builder.
 The templates and frameworks make it easy for almost anyone to create an effective simulation quickly, removing one of the barriers that keep companies from exploring simulation-based learning.

 “Organizations that have thought of simulations as either too far-fetched or too expensive should take another look.
 The kind of simulations being created by ETU provides the kind of application and reinforcement organizations have typically been unable to deliver.”